New Concurrent Order Maintenance Data Structure

 Thus, each \ominsert operation only costs amortized $O(1)$ time.

-\begin{example}[Insert] In Figure \ref{fig:om}, we show a simple example of OM data structure.
-The squares are groups located in a single double-linked top-list with a head $h^t$ and a tail $t^t$.
-The cycles are items with pointers to their own groups, located in a single double-linked bottom-list.
+\begin{example}[Insert] Figure \ref{fig:om} shows a simple example of the OM data structure.
 For simplicity, we choose $N=2^4=16$, so that for items the top-labels $L^t$ are 8-bit integers (above groups as group labels), and the bottom labels are 4-bit integers (below items).

 Figure \ref{fig:om}(a) shows an initial state of the two-level lists and labels.
 The top-list has head $h^t$ and tail $t^t$ labeled by $0$ and $16^{2} -1$, respectively, and includes four groups $g_1$ to $g_4$ labeled with gap $16$.
 The bottom-list has head $h_b$ and tail $t_b$ without labels, and includes four items $v_1$ to $v_4$ located in four groups $g_1$ to $g_4$ with same labels $7$.